dilvie/slides-dynamic-duo/slides/index.md

 ---

-## Requirements
+## Old Requirements
 * Args must support += operator.
+* Args must be coercible to numbers.

+---

+## New Requirements
+* Args must support += operator.
-* Args must have a .valueOf() method which returns something that can be coerced to a number.
+* Args must have a .valueOf() method which returns a type coercible to number.

 ---